Aaron-Gp/iGEM-2024/content/drylab-hardware.md

 ![](https://static.igem.wiki/teams/5358/hardware/8.png)

-Figure 8 Initial Scheme's Fluorescence Verification Fitting Curve
+[Figure 8 Initial Scheme's Fluorescence Verification Fitting Curve]{.fig-title}

 The above feasibility verification demonstrates that the temperature control module and fluorescence detection module designed in the first version of the scheme can meet the design requirements and are feasible.